 This top-loader from LG is perfect for big families.
 It's equipped with a large drum for tackling massive loads of laundry, an impressive cycle selection, and steam technology to reduce wrinkles.

 If you're looking for an impressive washing machine that gets out lots of stains, sports an attractive design, and has a super speedy 15-minute wash cycle, you can't go wrong with this one from Electrolux.

 If you're looking for a high-powered washing machine that'll remove the worst of stains and get your clothes looking fresh in no time, these front- and top-loading washing machines are the best you can buy.
 Our picks are filled with features, like high-pressure cycles — which rapidly clean clothes in almost half the time than your average washer, vibration-reduction technology — so your downstairs neighbors won't heckle you if you tackle a load of late-night laundry — and NSF-certified allergen and sanitize cycles, which eliminate household bacteria that can trigger your allergies.

 Scroll down for our washing machine suggestions.
-We've sifted through hundreds of models to help you discover which one is best for you, your budget, and, ultimately, your laundry room when you're ready for an upgrade.
+We've sifted through several models to help you discover which one is best for you, your budget, and, ultimately, your laundry room when you're ready for an upgrade.

 Ready to decide on a washing machine?
 Meet the focal point of your new and improved laundry room!

 1. LG WM3770HWA Washing Machine — Check Price

 Pro: It does a fantastic job at removing stains